 Financial assets measured at amortised costs are initially measured at fair value plus transaction costs.
-Subsequently, they are measured at amortised costs using the effective yield method less any impairment, with profit recognised on effective yield basis in the consolidated statement of income.
+Subsequently, they are measured at amortised cost using their effective yield less any impairment, with profit recognised in the consolidated statement of income.

-Subsequent to the initial recognition, the Group is required to reclassify investments from amortised costs to FVTPL, if the objective of the business model changes so that the amortised cost criteria is no longer met.
+Subsequent to the initial recognition, the Group is required to reclassify investments from amortised cost to FVTPL, if the objective of the business model changes so that the amortised cost criteria is no longer met.